smanning-astro/website/content/post/backpacking/index.md

 ---
 title: Backpacking in Grand Canyon National Park
-subtitle: 5 days and 4 nights down and out!
+subtitle: While in graduate school at UT Austin I ran into a bad crowd.
+That's right, backpackers.

 # Summary for listings and search engines
-summary: While in graduate school at UT Austin I ran into a bad crowd.
-That's right, backpackers.
+#summary:

 # Link this post with a project
 #projects: []